sruss07/MS03-Geodictionary/README.md

 ### Features Left to Implement

 - Integrate functionality to the Add Terms form to allow users to upload photographs when submitting new terms and definitions
+- Create functionality to allow a site administrator to curate and manage all terms, definitions and perform all other administrative tasks
 - Add links to relevant external sites which can provide additional information on terms within the dictionary
 - Add social channels to allow communication between users
 - Add links to merchandise and trip websites